ethz-asl/cad-percept/modules/localization/cpt_object_detection/README.md

 its detection in space.
 The object mesh is loaded from an .off file, where the filepath is given in the parameter ``off_model``.
-The node subscribes to a pointcloud via the ROS network.
+The node subscribes to a detection via the ROS network.
-The topic name is set using the parameter ``pointcloud_topic``.
+The topic name is set using the parameter ``detection_topic``.

 ### Output
 As a result of the object detection matching, we publish the transform from the